Data-Science-Community-SRM/Forecasting-US-Elections/README.md

 **Objective: Extraction of tweets and Perform sentiment analysis on the presidential candidature of Donald Trump, Joe Biden and Kanye West in the upcoming elections in US in November, 2020.**

 In this project we've extracted tweets using Twitter's API, and GetOldTweets library to overcome the timeframe limitations of Twitter API.
 After extraction, we have done preprocessing for cleaning the datasets, basic EDA, sentiment analysis to observe polarity towards each candidate, used classification models on these sentiments and created visualizations.
+And the end result was in favour of Joe Biden.We can predict that the people were most inclined towards Joe Bidden.

 **Preprocessing Of Tweets**